Renault Laguna: Facelift

-The Laguna II was facelifted in March 2005, being launched in the Amsterdam Motor Show, according to Renault with improved security, driving performance, and comfort.
+The Laguna II was facelifted in March 2005, being launched in the AutoRAI in Amsterdam, according to Renault with improved security, driving performance, and comfort.
 It also had a moderate redesign of the air intake at the front of the car, now matching the design of the Megane.
 Sales commenced on 18 March 2005.

 An electronic handbrake was also introduced, this was previously seen on the Scénic and Espace.
 The engines were much the same as before, with the 1.6 and 1.8 petrol units being offered in some markets, while other countries get a 2.0 petrol unit (turbo or non-turbo) and two diesels (1.9 or 2.2 direct injection).